 The Greater Accra Regional Minister, Ishmael Ashitey, has said the limited waste disposal sites in the national capital are hampering government’s agenda of making Accra the cleanest city in Africa by the end of Nana Addo’s first term.

 According to him, the only landfill site available, the Kpone landfill site, is unable to contain the amount of waste generated in the city each day.
+One could take responsibility and get skip bins on hire as well, here is More info on the same.

 “We have only Kpone landfill site which is working.
 One problem we have is how to dispose of the waste.
 Now our waste disposal sites are not sufficient, and so we are thinking of the use of technology to manage this.
 So many people have come forward and very soon, others will start turning the waste into other things.
 If we do so, then our cities will become cleaner,” he said.